dbailuk/ClassPlaner/README.md

 6. **Assign schedule slots**: for each class-group/subject, set hours per week, and optional teacher or room override.
 7. **Generate schedule**: on the Dashboard, click "Generate Schedule" to auto-build the week.
 8. **Manual adjustments**: drag any lesson block to a new day/period in the dashboard grid.

+## Future Enhancements
+Possibility to import schedule to pdf
+Ukrainian language

 ---